Difference Between Doula and Midwife

 What is a Midwife?

 Midwives receive various levels of training.
-For example, the certified nurse-midwives (CNMs) receive different education as compared to certified midwives (CMs).
+For example, certified nurse-midwives (CNMs) receive different education as compared to certified midwives (CMs).

 The lay midwives do not have certification and only receive informal training.
-There are also certified professional midwives (CPMs) but they are not permitted to practice in all the states.
+There are also certified professional midwives (CPMs), but they are not permitted to practice in all the states.

-The midwives are responsible for delivering babies as well as referring to a doctor when needed.
+The midwives are responsible for delivering babies as well as referring them to a doctor when needed.
 They also conduct various prenatal exams and give proper education regarding childbirth and pregnancy.

 A midwife also closely watches your psychological health.